GIXLabs/TECHIN516/lab3/README.md

 ## FAQ

+**Q:** I can't run the turtlebot packages, why not?
+**A:** Make sure they were cloned in properly, this repo has the turtlebot packages as submodules.
+Either re-clone the repo or update the submodules and rebuild the container.

 **Q:** Something went wrong inside the container and now I can't use ROS, what do I do?
 **A:** If your container isn't working, you can always rebuilt by opening the `turtlebot_ws` folder outside of the container and selecting:
 "Dev Container: Rebuild and Reopen in Container" from VS Code's command pallet (accessed with Control-Shift-P).